zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

         Both _gatewayUrl_ and _serviceUrl_ parameters specify how the API service endpoints are mapped to the API gateway endpoints.
 The _serviceUrl_ parameter points to the target endpoint on the gateway.

+* **authentication**

+    (Optional) Allows a service to accept the Zowe JWT token.
+The API Gateway translates the token to an authentication method supported by a service.

+    * **authentication.scheme**

+        (Optional) This parameter specifies a service authentication scheme.
+        The following schemes are supported by the API Gateway:

+        * **bypass**

+            This value specifies the token is passed unchanged to service.

+            **Note:** This is the default scheme when no authentication parameters are specified.

+         * **zoweJwt**

+            This value specifies that a service accepts the Zowe JWT token.
+No additional processing is done by the API Gateway.

+         * **httpBasicPassTicket**

+            This value specifies that a service accepts PassTickets in the Authorization header of the HTTP requests using the basic authentication scheme.
+            It is necessary to provide a service APPLID in `apiml.authentication.applid` parameter.

+            For more information, see [Enabling PassTicket creation for API Services that Accept PassTickets](api-mediation-passtickets.md)

+         * **zosmf**

+            This value specifies that a service accepts z/OSMF LTPA (Lightweight Third-Party Authentication).
+            This scheme should be used only for z/OSMF service used by the API Gateway Authentication Service and other z/OSMF services that are using the same LTPA key.

+            For more information about z/OSMF Single Sign-on, see [Establishing a single sign-on environment](https://www.ibm.com/support/knowledgecenter/SSLTBW_2.4.0/com.ibm.zosmfcore.multisysplex.help.doc/izuG00hpManageSecurityCredentials.html)

+    * **authentication.applid**

+        (Optional) This parameter specifies a service APPLID.
+        This parameter is valid only for `httpBasicPassTicket` authentication scheme.

 * **apiInfo**

     This section defines APIs that are provided by the service.
 Currently, only one API is supported.

     * **apiInfo.apiId**

         Specifies the API identifier that is registered in the API Mediation Layer installation.
         The API ID uniquely identifies the API in the API Mediation Layer.
         The same API can be provided by multiple services.
 The API ID can be used to locate the same APIs that are provided by different services.
         The creator of the API defines this ID.
         The API ID needs to be a string of up to 64 characters that uses lowercase alphanumeric characters and a dot: `.`.
         We recommend that you use your organization as the prefix.

         **Examples:**

          - `org.zowe.file`
          - `com.ca.sysview`
          - `com.ibm.zosmf`

     * **apiInfo.gatewayUrl**

         The base path at the API gateway where the API is available.
 Ensure that this path is the same as the _gatewayUrl_ value in the _routes_ sections.

     * **apiInfo.swaggerUrl**

         (Optional) Specifies the HTTP or HTTPS address where the Swagger JSON document is available.

     * **apiInfo.documentationUrl**

         (Optional) Specifies a URL to a website where external documentation is provided.
         This can be used when _swaggerUrl_ is not provided.

     * **apiInfo.version**

         (Optional) Specifies the actual version of the API in [semantic versioning](https://semver.org/) format.
 This can be used when _swaggerUrl_ is not provided.

 * **catalogUiTileId**